 Take the course

 You can sign up at any time by logging on to MyEd, click 'Learn' on the left hand menu, then go to the 'Self-Enrol' tab in the top right corner.
-Choose 'Browse Course Catelogue' and search 'Modern Slavery'.
+Choose 'Browse Course Catalogue' and search 'Modern Slavery'.
 Be sure to choose the staff option.
-Read more in depth self enrol instructions by following the link.
+Read more in-depth self enrol instructions by following the link.